Bear - In the Field

 - It is also illegal to sell, trade, barter or offer to sell, trade or barter bear gall bladders or edible portions of bears.

-Black bears accompanied by one or more cubs cannot be killed.
-Cubs (bears younger than one year old) cannot be killed.
+Cubs (bears younger than one year old) and adult black bears accompanied by one or more cubs cannot be harvested.
 Yearlings and cubs can be nearly the same size and distinguishing them can be difficult.
 It is best to observe small bears for several minutes.
 Quality binoculars will help locate bears and assess size.

 - Yearling bears tend to grow their fall coat slowly, so if you see a bear with badly bleached, thin hair it is probably a yearling (55-90 lbs).